Piyusinha/WA-Webhook/README.md

 # Test socket connection
 ```
 Socket URL = https://yourherokuurl/wasocket
+Add Header = Bearer token  \\You have to generate JWT token
 Connect with socket using POSTMAN and send any message to number which you verify on META platform
 ```